Jewels of Indochina

 Day 12-In Hué; boat along Perfume River to Thien Mu Pagoda

-We arrive in Hué, one of the great cultural and religious centres of Vietnam, a quietly impressive place.
+We'll arrive in Hue this morning.
+A quietly impressive place, the city is one of the great cultural and religious centres of Vietnam.
 The Perfume River divides the city in two and has been the inspiration for poets and painters for many centuries.
-This afternoon we to take a trip by boat along the Perfume River from Hué to the Thien Mu Pagoda.
+This afternoon, we'll take a boat trip along the Perfume River from Hue to the Thien Mu Pagoda.
 This serene temple is the oldest in Hué and also the symbol of the city.

 13

-Day 13-n Hué, visit the Imperial Citadel; free afternoon
+Day 13-In Hue, visit the Imperial Citadel; free afternoon

-This morning we appreciate Hué's fascinating history with a visit to the Imperial Citadel.
-Located on the left bank is the river, this palace was built by the Nguyen dynasty, Vietnam's ruling emperors from the early 1800s to 1945.
-The Citadel has formal moats and impressive ramparts that were constructed by 20,000 men and was a copy of the Forbidden City in Beijing.
-Although most of the inner part of the city was totally destroyed during the month-long Tet Offensive in 1968, the vast outer walls and the west wing remain an eloquent reminder of the palace's former glory.
+This morning, we get to appreciate Hue's fascinating history with a visit to the Imperial Citadel.
+Located on the left bank is the river, the palace was built by the Nguyen dynasty, Vietnam's former ruling emperors.
+Although most of the inner city was destroyed during the Tet Offensive in 1968, the outer walls and the west wing remain a reminder of the palace's former glory.
 The remainder of the day is free to perhaps explore some of the outlying Tombs of the Emperors.

 14